vicky1997/mcdust/docs/source/setup.rst

     * A Linux/Unix based OS

-    * a fortran compiler (preferably gfortran),
+    * A Fortran compiler (preferably :code:`gfortran`),

-    * a fortran-OpenMP installation
+    * A Fortran-OpenMP installation

-    * a hdf5 serial installation
+    * A HDF5 serial installation

-    * a Python installation (if you want to use the pre-written post-processing scripts)
+    * A Python installation (if you want to use the pre-written post-processing scripts)

-Now one can clone the github repository to use the code.
+Now one can clone the GitHub repository to use the code.

-:code:`git clone git@github.com:astrojoanna/mcdust.git`
+:code:`git clone git@github.com:vicky1997/mcdust.git`

 First run
 +++++++++